Tutorials

 </html>

-Using the puter.ai.chat() function, you can generate text using Amazon Nova Lite, which provides a great balance of speed and capability for general conversational tasks.
+Using the puter.ai.chat() function, you can generate text using Amazon Nova 2 Lite, which is a fast and cost-efficient model for everyday workloads.

 Amazon Nova Premier is the most capable model in the Nova family, designed for complex reasoning and sophisticated problem-solving: